What is Naropa University?

 and be worked with using breath, touch, movement, sensation, and imagery.

-What is the difference between the MA Mindfulness-based Transpersonal Counseling program
+What is the difference between the Mindfulness-based Transpersonal Counseling and

 To discuss their differences, it is first helpful to know the similarities between

-- Program Length: Both programs are three years in duration (MA Mindfulness-Based Transpersonal Counseling
+- Program Length: Both programs are three years in duration (Mindfulness-Based Transpersonal Counseling

 - Professional Outcome: Graduates from both programs are able to work in a variety of settings, including